Validating the Angular Sizes of Red Clump Stars with Intensity Interferometry: Conclusions

 The Red Clump stars in the \citet{2019Natur.567..200P} calibration sample are well-suited for intensity interferometry measurements with foreseeable instrumentation.
 These stars and their characteristics are given in Table~\ref{tab:extended_data_2}.
 Having been observed at the VLTI, the stars predominantly have southern declinations.
 As demonstrated by the representative examples HD~360 and HD~17652, these stars are sufficiently bright ($V \sim 4$--6~mag) and subtend large enough angular diameters ($\theta \sim 0.9$--1.8~mas) to enable precise angular diameter measurements.
 The Fisher information analysis indicates that scale parameter uncertainties of $\sigma_s \lesssim 0.1$ are achievable with modest baseline configurations ($B \sim 50$--150~m) and realistic observing times; this means that intensity interferometry can obtain the same precision as PIONIER per star in the $H$-band.
 Varying degrees of improvements to the fiducial observing setup, increased exposure times, wavelength multiplexing, multiple baselines, can enable these precisions.
 There is no evidence for systematic bias in the measured stellar surface brightnesses as a function of angular diameter or magnitude, so the larger--brighter stars can be preferentially targeted.

 The local stars used to calibrate the SBC relationship establish an important rung of the cosmic distance ladder used to determine the Hubble constant $H_0$.
 The more distant Large Magellanic Cloud (LMC) hosts Red Clump stars in detached eclipsing binary systems, whose physical radii are determined using spectroscopic and photometric measurements.
 The angular diameters of these LMC stars are inferred from the SBC relationship established by the calibrator stars.
 The distance to the LMC is then determined from the ratio of the angular and physical diameters \citep{2019Natur.567..200P}.
 With this precisely known distance, the LMC serves as a crucial anchor for calibrating the Cepheid period-luminosity relationship, as it hosts thousands of Cepheid variable stars \citep{Riess_2019}.
 Similarly, the Tip of the Red Giant Branch has been absolutely calibrated using stars in the LMC \citep{2018ApJ...858...12H}.
 These calibrated relationships then connect to subsequent distance rungs that extend to galaxies in the Hubble flow, enabling the determination of $H_0$.
+Because SBC-based distances scale as $d \propto 1/s$, any systematic bias in the calibrators' fractional angular sizes, $s \rightarrow s(1+b_s)$, propagates with the opposite sign into the distance scale and therefore into the Hubble constant, $H_0 \rightarrow H_0(1-b_s)$ (i.e., $\delta H_0/H_0 \simeq -\,\delta s/s$).

 Intensity interferometry also offers new measurements that can inform the modeling of binary systems. \citet{wqz5-2jjs} demonstrated that an extended-path intensity correlator—an optical modification that extends the traditional field of view of intensity interferometers—could determine all Keplerian orbital angles of a binary system to subdegree precision.
 When combined with radial velocity measurements, this technique can determine the masses of the constituent stars and the line-of-sight distance to per-mil precision or better.
 Intensity interferometry can thus be applied to test the robustness of current models of DEB systems.